FH (women's football)

-The FH women's football team is the women's football department of the Fimleikafélag Hafnarfjarðar multi-sport club.
+The Fimleikafélag Hafnarfjarðar women's football team is the women's football department of the Fimleikafélag Hafnarfjarðar multi-sport club.
 It is based in Hafnarfjörður, Iceland, and currently plays in the Besta deild kvenna, the top-tier women's football league in Iceland.

 History

 FH's women's football team won the first edition of the national championship in 1972.
 After losing the title to Ármann in 1973, FH won three successive titles in 1974, 1975 and 1976.
 The club was promoted from the second-tier 1. deild in 2015, and finished sixth in the 2016 Úrvalsdeild.